Benson-Gikonyo/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 Task 11: Write a Bash script that displays the content of the file /etc/passwd.

 Task 12: Write a Bash script that displays the content of the file /etc/passwd, using the while loop + IFS.

+Task 13: Write a Bash script that displays the visitor IP along with the HTTP status code from the Apache log file.

+Requirement:Format: IP HTTP_CODE in a list format